BOUSHABAMohammed/vagrant-spartacus/README.md

 #start Sparatcus
 sudo yarn start --host 0.0.0.0 --port 4200
 ```
-### Important :
-All vagrant commands line should be executed as admin if you are a Windows user

 ### Notes
 - You can run hybris in debug mode, so you can debug from the host on port 8000, you just need to run the hybris server in debug mode :